erx147/to_do_app/README.md

  <h1>Introduction</h1>

   The problem that I am trying to solve is feeling unorganized and lost while doing daily tasks.
 A to-do application can allow the customer to keep track of daily tasks and feel more organized.
-After checking completed tasks from the to-do list, the customer will also feel a sense of accomplishment.
+After checking completed tasks from the to-do list, they will also feel a sense of accomplishment.

   <h1>Features</h1>